cc250080/home-cluster/README.md

 ## 🤖 Installing Flux

 [Flux](https://fluxcd.io/) is a set of continuous and progressive delivery solutions for Kubernetes that are open and extensible.
-In a more plain language Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), that way we can use GIT a source of truth and use it to interact with our Cluster.
+In a more plain language Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), that way we can use GIT as source of truth and use it to interact with our Cluster.

 ### Install the Flux CLI